GoogleChrome/web.dev/src/site/content/en/fast/browser-level-image-lazy-loading/index.md

 resource.
 At the 90th percentile, sites send about 4.7 MB of images on desktop and mobile.
 That's a lot of [cat pictures](https://en.wikipedia.org/wiki/Cats_and_the_Internet).

-Currently, there are two ways to defer the loading of off-screen images:
+Previously, there were two ways to defer the loading of off-screen images:

 - Using the [Intersection Observer API](https://developer.chrome.com/blog/intersectionobserver/)